clirdlf/ndsa.org/groups/levels-of-preservation-group-historical.md

 </body>
 </html>
 ### Get Involved
-Please contact Bradley Daigle at bradley [at] virginia [dot] edu if you are interested in participating
+Please contact Bradley Daigle at bradley [at] virginia [dot] edu if you are interested in participating-->

 ### Levels Reboot Team
+The Levels Reboot Team is mad up of the chair/co-chairs of the many sub-working groups of the 2019 Levels of Preservation Working Group
 - Karen Cariani, The David O. Ives Executive Director of the WGBH Media Library and Archives
 - Aaron Collie, FRASER Digital Library Manager, Federal Reserve Bank of St. Louis
 - Bradley Daigle, Partnerships and Content Lead, Academic Preservation Trust (APTrust)